dynamizeMe/termax/README.md

 ## Configuration

 <a name="configuration"></a>
-Configurations that termax wrappers take can be as simple or as complicated as you desire and can get quite a bit more expensive.
+Configurations that termax wrappers take can be as simple or as complicated as you desire, and can get quite a bit more expensive.
 Here is how a full config would look:

 ```javascript
 import {tExec} from '@dynamize/termax';